-When Ausar became King of Kamit, the men he came to rule were in a savage state.
+When Ausar became King of Kamit, the men he came to rule in Lower Kemet were in a savage state.
 They were nomadic tribes in constant warfare against each other.
 They were wholly given over to evil and sinful behavior.

 Ausar brought civilization and spirituality to the people, enabling them thus, to achieve prosperity.
 He gave them a body of laws to regulate their conduct, settled their disputes justly, and instructed them in the science of spiritual development.
-He shared the rulership of the land with the Queen Mother Auset, who domesticated wild barley and wheat.
-Along with Ausar, who taught men the art of agriculture – the tilling of the soil, cultivation of grains, and of fruit trees – they also laid the material foundatios for the development and growth of civilization.
+He shared the rulership of the land with Queen Auset, who domesticated wild barley and wheat.
+Ausar taught men the art of agriculture – the tilling of the soil, cultivation of grains, and of fruit trees – they also laid the material foundations for the development and growth of civilization.
 Brothers no longer lifted their hands against each other.
 There was prosperity and peace throughout the land of Kamit.
-Having civilized Kamit, he turned the government of his native land to Auset, and traveled around the world to spread the same instructions.
+Having civilized Kamit, he turned the government over to Auset, and traveled around the world to spread the same instructions.

-When the indwelling intelligence comes to the foreground it brings order to the life of the individual, resulting in a prosperous, healthy, and successful life.
+– When the indwelling intelligence comes to the foreground it brings order to the life of the individual, resulting in a prosperous, healthy, and successful life.
 Thus we can see that in the Kamitic value system, success in life comes from allowing the indwelling divinity to rule ones life.
 Education, talents, etc. can only play supportive and subordinate roles.
 As the central faculty of the Sahu, Auset (the persona) shares in the government of the life of the individual and nations because of her devotion to following Ausar – the divine Self.
 (The similarity of religious concepts and symbols around the world is explained as the spreading of the Ausarian religion – historically documented as the oldest in the world)

-Ausar induced people to accept his teachings, not by force of arms, but the use of persuasive lectures, spiritual hymns and music.
+Ausar induced people to accept his teachings, by the use of persuasive lectures, spiritual hymns and music.
 Wherever he went he brought peace and learning to the people.

-While he was away, Auset ruled the land so expertly, that her brother Set who was consumed with jealousy over Ausar’s success, was unable to realize his main desire.
+While he was away, Auset ruled the land so expertly, that her brother Set who was consumed with jealousy over Ausar’s success, was unable to realize his desire to rule.
 He sought in vain to stir up rebellion in the kingdom, so he plotted to overcome Ausar by deception – his chief characteristic – with the help of 72 followers.

-When Ausar returned from his mission, he was greeted with a royal feast.
-Set came with his 72 conspirators, supposedly to honor Ausar and to make merry.
+When Ausar returned from his mission, he was greeted with a royal feast by Set and his 72 conspirators, supposedly to honor Ausar and to make merry.

-Set brought a funerary chest in the shape of a man which was so beautiful that everyone at the feast desired it for themselves.
+Set brought a funerary chest in the exact shape of Ausar, which was so beautiful that everyone at the feast desired it for themselves.
 When everyone was in a joyous state from beer drinking, Set stated that he would give the chest to anyone whose body fit the chest perfectly.
 They all tried it for size, but no one could fill it out perfectly.